DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `http_post`

 Returns an object that represents an http response which will eventually have a value.
-This http<sub>post</sub> method is invoked asynchronously.
+This `http_post` method is invoked asynchronously.
 Check for completion before attempting to read results.

 -   First parameter: The url to send the request to.
 -   Second parameter: Hash that represents form fields to send.